 3. Career Development Plan—this type of plan is focused on helping employees develop skills needed for advancement in their chosen career path.

-For purposes of this article, the following information focuses on a disciplinary-related PIP as those are the most common and the most critical to be executed according to the correct protocols.
+The following information in this article focuses on a disciplinary-related PIP as those are the most common and the most critical to be executed according to the correct protocols.

 Why put someone on a PIP?